 The interesting thing is that Manzanillo Beach is not the most popular beach along the Southern Caribbean coast of Costa Rica.
 This actually makes it the perfect place for nature lovers, peace seekers and cultural travellers that want to connect with the local life.
 In Manzanillo you can have a more authentic Costa Rican experience than in the more touristic locations.
 Also because Manzanillo beach is 4 kilometres long, you can easily find your own secluded spot to enjoy the sunshine and water.
 However, there are no great facilities around, which is mostly the other side of the more remote beaches.

-Tamarindo Beach is located in Guanacaste along the Pacific coast and is one of the most popular beaches in Costa Rica.
+Tamarindo Beach is located in the Guanacaste province along the Pacific coast and is one of the most popular beaches in Costa Rica.
 It has a lot of facilities around and is a real touristy beach town.
 There are many options in terms of restaurants, night life, plenty of beach resorts and of course the easy access to Playa Tamarindo.
 It’s a great place to stay for a few days, to relax on the beach and maybe do some watersport activities.
 But for the real Costa Rica nature vibes you have to go more inland and explore Irazu volcano, La Paz waterfalls gardens and many more nature attractions.
 Nevertheless, there are also plenty of things to do in Tamarindo which are listed below.

 Surfing is one of the best activities to do in Tamarindo.
 From beginners to more experienced surfers, the waves at Tamarindo will range depending on the wind conditions.
 You can get surf lessons at Tamarindo behave and for the seasoned surfers Witch’s Rock is a very good wave.